JackSzwergold/Writing/memories/Going to My First Comic Convention and Getting Ripped Off.md

 So anyway, I just wandered the aisles and looked at the random ephemera that people had for sale every now and then.
 Small buttons, toys, “Star Trek” junk, “Beatles” junk and stuff like that.
 I did spot one table that had cool, imported Japanese toys but they were too expensive for me.

 As I walked around I ran into my friends again.
 They eagerly showed me what they picked up.
-I nodded politely and feigned intrest.
+I nodded politely and feigned interest; I genuinely didn’t care about superhero comics the same way they did.
 I was bored and wanted to leave.
 I found cooler stuff in the discount bin of Nostrand Books anyway.

-Just as I was about to say I wanted to leave, I spotted some guy walking around the aisle of a stck of mint comic books and shouting something about them being 25 cents each.
+Just as I was about to say I wanted to leave, I spotted some guy walking around the aisle of a stack of seemingly mint comic books and shouting something about them being 25 cents each.
 At least!
 Something I could score.

 I walked over to him and asked what he was selling, and he showed it to me: It was a pristine stack of *Battlestar Galactica* #1 going for 25 cents a pop.
 My brain was spinning: I just paid Phillip $3.25 for the same comic.
 But this guy was selling them for 25 cents a pop.
 I gave the seller 25 cents, grabbed my copy and looked it over.
 Not only was it $3 less than the one I paid $3.25 for, it was actually in much better shape.